Closure & Decorator#

 use function as decorator

-def escape_unicode(f): def wrap(*args, **kwargs): x = f(*args, **kwargs) return ascii(x) return wrap @escape_unicode def hello_greek(): return 'γειά σου κόσμος' if __name__ == "__main__": print(hello_greek()) ## test result: ## '\u03b3\u03b5\u03b9\u03ac \u03c3\u03bf\u03c5 \u03ba\u03cc\u03c3\u03bc\u03bf\u03c2'
+def escape_unicode(f): def wrap(*args, **kwargs): x = f(*args, **kwargs) return ascii(x) return wrap @escape_unicode def hello_greek(): return 'γειά σου κόσμος' if __name__ == "__main__": print(hello_greek()) ## test result: ## '\u03b3\u03b5\u03b9\u03ac \u03c3\u03bf\u03c5 \u03ba\u03cc\u03c3\u03bc\u03bf\u03c2'Example: multiple decorators including function and instance

-class Trace: def __init__(self): self.enabled = True def __call__(self, f): @functools.wraps(f) def wrap(*args, **kwargs): if self.enabled: print('Calling {}'.format(f.__name__)) return f(*args, **kwargs) return wrap def escape_unicode(f): @functools.wraps(f) def wrap(*args, **kwargs): x = f(*args, **kwargs) return ascii(x) return wrap @tracer @escape_unicode def hello_greek(): return 'γειά σου κόσμος' ## test result ## Calling hello_greek ## '\u03b3\u03b5\u03b9\u03ac \u03c3\u03bf\u03c5 \u03ba\u03cc\u03c3\u03bc\u03bf\u03c2'
+class Trace: def __init__(self): self.enabled = True def __call__(self, f): @functools.wraps(f) def wrap(*args, **kwargs): if self.enabled: print('Calling {}'.format(f.__name__)) return f(*args, **kwargs) return wrap def escape_unicode(f): @functools.wraps(f) def wrap(*args, **kwargs): x = f(*args, **kwargs) return ascii(x) return wrap @tracer @escape_unicode def hello_greek(): return 'γειά σου κόσμος' ## test result ## Calling hello_greek ## '\u03b3\u03b5\u03b9\u03ac \u03c3\u03bf\u03c5 \u03ba\u03cc\u03c3\u03bc\u03bf\u03c2'Use as validator

 def check_non_negative(index): def validator(f): def wrap(*args): if args[index] < 0: raise ValueError( 'Arg {} must be non-negative'.format(index) ) return f(*args) return wrap return validator @check_non_negative(1) def create_seq(value, size): return [value]*size if __name__ == "__main__": create_seq('0', -3) ## test result ....
 'Arg {} must be non-negative'.format(index) ValueError: Arg 1 must be non-negative

-Properties & Class
+Properties & Class#

 - No access needed to either class or instance objects.